xieweiAlex/English_Learning/words/2023/words-March.md

 junkyard
 ensue
 shrew
+rugged individualism

+The doctors could not keep up.
+Neither could the morticians or the grave diggers.
+And the plague simply dragged on, year after year, without serious respite for over a decade.

+Marcus broke into tears whenever the victims of the pestilence were mentioned–he knew how much had been lost, literally and figuratively.
+He was trying to ward off the infection that he saw so many Romans fall prey to, he was trying to remain good.

 We get so used to **having our way**.
 We live in a time when the skies have been conquered.
 When so many diseases have been **vanquished**.
 When technology allows us to do and have things that were **inconceivable** even just a generation ago.